erikji/tiwaki-web-app/README.md

 ```
 to compile and start the server at the same time.

-The file `server/config/.env` specifies the `PORT` variable which changes the port the server is run on.
+The file `server/config/.env` specifies the following variables:
+* `PORT` which changes the port the server is run on.
 It defaults to `6385`.
+* `CAMERA_URL` which specifies the url of the attached IP camera's stream.

 ### Login